top of page

 What's New!

-What's New
+New Work

-As always, all are available as my gift to those who donate directly to Hearts & Homes for Refugees.
+These are available as my gift to those who donate directly to Hearts & Homes for Refugees.

 Just click on a painting to see the suggested donation amount.

-In 2022, the organization and its incredible volunteers have welcomed refugee families from Afghanistan, Ukraine, Myanmar, Venezuela and other countries around the globe.
+Since 2016, the organization and its incredible volunteers have welcomed refugee families from Afghanistan, Ukraine, Myanmar, Venezuela and other countries around the globe.
 It is my honor and pleasure to support that work.

 I get to experience the excitement of creating and of giving, all at once.